btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 Wait, what?!?
 In addition to the mount point created by the process that we expected to see (the last one listed), we also see all of the other of the host's mount points.
 What is going on here?

 Well, it's because the mount information for each process is contained in `/proc` within each PID's directory entry, as we've seen above.
-And, because we haven't unshared the `pid` namespace **and** (most importantly) created the process in its own `chroot`, it's view of the world will still be that of its parent, and it will get all of its mount information from `/proc` on the host.
+And, because we haven't unshared the `pid` namespace **and** (most importantly) created the process in its own `chroot`, its view of the world will still be that of its parent, and it will get all of its mount information from `/proc` on the host.

 So let's create its own `pid` namespace and `chroot` to get only the information we expect.

 ```
-$ sudo unshare --pid --fork --mount chroot rootfs bash
+$ sudo unshare --pid --fork --mount chroot rootfs sh
 (container) # echo $$
 1
 (container) # ps
 Error, do this: mount -t proc proc /proc
 (container) # mount -t proc proc /proc
 (container) # ls -l /proc/$$/exe
-lrwxrwxrwx 1 root root 0 Aug  8 23:30 /proc/1/exe -> /usr/bin/bash
+lrwxrwxrwx 1 root root 0 Aug  8 23:30 /proc/1/exe -> /bin/busybox
 (container) # mkdir source
 (container) # touch source/CIAO
 (container) # mkdir target